 Being a first-time mum, I was so excited but also a little daunted about having a baby and all that comes with parenthood.
 Everyone I told I was pregnant offered me their list of baby must-haves.
 I had Excel sheets from family, friends and even colleagues and I used these recommendations to research and source all the pieces we would need for the arrival of our daughter.
 I discovered we needed stuff – a lot of it but found it difficult to get it all in one place, especially in Sydney and somewhere you could find it in person.

-I’ve always had a passion for beautiful things – so the aesthetic, style and design of the product mix was and always will be pivotal.
+I’ve always had a passion for beautiful things – so the aesthetic, style and design of the product mix and overall experience was and always will be pivotal.
 Whether it’s a day-to-day item or a special gift, I want to bring you products that will help make life easier - that are practical and pretty.

 Gifting is my love language and I love helping people pick out gifts for the new mums or mums-to-be in their lives.
-I am in my element when wrapping a hand selected gift or packing perfectly curated order knowing how happy the recipient is going to be.
+I am in my element when wrapping a hand selected gift or packing a perfectly curated order, knowing how happy the recipient is going to be.
 It’s such an exciting time and to be able to offer a beautiful experience online and in store is such a big part of our business.
 Whenever I see a new registry being created, I am honoured to be a part of someone’s adventure awaiting them and hope to add a bit of magic to their journey.

 It hasn’t all been easy, retail brings its fair share of obstacles, especially with Covid thrown into the mix.
 We opened our retail doors a week before lockdown was announced and there has been a ripple effect on the economy, the retail industry, talent and logistics especially with international shipping.

-As a business owner, while hours can be flexible, I am also switched onto the business 24/7 wearing many hats - HR, store manager, marketing, social media manager, finance, customer service – the list goes on.
+As a business owner, while hours can be flexible, I am also switched onto the business 24/7 and wear many different hats - HR, store manager, marketing, social media manager, finance, customer service – the list goes on.
 I had to teach myself e-commerce and the backend side of things which was all completely new.
 I am still trying to find that ultimate work life balance but am so grateful to be pursuing my passion while I do that.

 I know there will be constant challenges and opportunities in the ever-evolving world of ecommerce and retail but for now I know I am exactly where I am meant to be and for that I am so grateful.
-I can see the shop evolving as I do as a mum navigating toddlerhood and welcoming baby number 2 and I can’t wait to see what Tula Baba grows up to be.
+I can see the shop evolving as I do, as a mum navigating toddlerhood and welcoming baby number 2 and I can’t wait to see what Tula Baba grows up to be.